linainsaf/Dual-Attention-Guided-Gaze-Target-Detection-in-the-Wild/README.md

-# Dual-Attention-Guided-Gaze-Target-Detection-in-the-Wild
+# Dual-Attention-Guided-Gaze-Target-Detection-in-the-Wild: artcile reproduction

+## Introduction
 A common issue encountered while trying to localize the gaze direction of a human being with 2Dimages is the lack of understanding of the depth by the network.
 However, a very promising solution hasbeen introduced to solve this problem in the article "Dual Attention Guided Gaze Target Detection in theWild" published recently (2021) in the reputed journal of IEEE/CVF Conference on Computer Visionand Pattern Recognition (CVPR).
 The aim of this project is to reconstruct the approach proposed in that article.
+This github repository includes the reproduction codes, dataset links and results of the re-implementation.

 ![general_model](Schema_model_MLA.png)